Connect Your Health Records to Apple Health

 No cloud upload.
 No data sharing.
 Everything stays private on your phone.

-Why Connecting Medical Records Improves Sicura’s Insights
+Why Health Records Improve Sicura’s Insights

 Sicura works best when it can review information such as: